Safeguarding / Internet Safety

 Teaching our pupils about safeguarding

 Through our curriculum we teach children to stay safe and happy.
 We encourage the understanding that any problem or worry that they may have is legitimate, and to share their worries, big or small with their trusted adult; at home; school or with organisations such as the NSPCC or Childline.
+The ‘how does school keep up safe’ poster helps children to know who they can talk to and the measures that school put in place to keep our pupils safe.

 Useful links and guides for parents: